Job Market Paper:

 Education, Religious Segregation, and Interfaith Marriage

-Presented at: Alp-Pop, La Thuile; EEA Congress, Bordeaux (forthcoming).
+Presented at: Alp-Pop, La Thuile; EEA Congress, Bordeaux.

 Abstract: